Automatic approvals for townhouses and mid-rise apartments

 We’re opening doors using ‘deemed to comply’ design standards

-The new Townhouse and Low-Rise Code is supporting faster approvals for townhouse plans that meet the design standards for good development, and are appropriate for the community that surrounds them.
+The new Mid-Rise Code and Townhouse and Low-Rise Code are supporting faster approvals for apartment and townhouse plans up to six storeys that meet the design standards for good development, and are appropriate for the community that surrounds them.

-The Code sets basic but important standards for good development.
+The Codes set basic but important standards for good development.
 The standards include, but are not limited to:

-- Neighbourhood character rules like six metre setbacks at the front, and setbacks at the side and rear.
+• Neighbourhood character rules like generous setbacks at the front, side and rear.

 How ‘deemed to comply’ works

-When an application is submitted, councils will assess if it meets the Townhouse and Low-Rise Code.
+When an application is submitted, councils will assess if it meets the relevant Code.

 If the application meets the Code's strong new standards, the application is ‘deemed to comply’.
 No more assessment is required.
 Approval is fast-tracked.

-If the code is not met – for example, if the application includes only a four metre setback at the front – then a normal planning review process will apply.
+If the Code is not met – for example, if the application includes a smaller setback at the front – then a normal planning review process will apply.

-If there are additional permit triggers locally such as heritage or flood overlays – or if there’s a two-storey height limit in a zone – an application will have to comply with these rules as well as meeting the code.
-But the application won’t have to comply with rules that are already standardised by the code, such as setbacks, design and tree cover.
+If there are additional permit triggers locally such as heritage or flood overlays – or if there’s a height limit in a zone – an application will have to comply with these rules as well as meeting the Code.
+But the application won’t have to comply with rules that are already standardised by the Code, such as setbacks, design and tree cover.

-To learn more about the Deemed of Comply for the ‘Townhouse and Low-Rise Code visit New townhouse and low-rise code enabling better outcomes and faster permits(opens in a new window)
+To learn more about the ‘Townhouse and Low-Rise Code’ visit New townhouse and low-rise code enabling better outcomes and faster permits(opens in a new window)(opens in a new window)

 Updated